centerionware/evmon2/README.md

 ## Security

-Evmon leverages Kubernetes RBAC to limit access and ensure security.
+Evmon leverages Kubernetes RBAC to limit access and ensure security when accessing cluster resources.

+We use a quantum resistant asymmetrical algorithm for UI -> backend communications.
+Backend must be hosted behind an ingress with a valid SSL certificate to prevent MITM and protect from leaking any PSK's.

+A leak of a client id and PSK would result in unauthorized clients being able to register.
+As of now it's HIGHLY untested.
+It _should_ in the end allow only one client per client_id with a PSK, client PSK's are all unique.
+There will eventually be a method to revoke access to a specific client id if it gets leaked.

 ---